nightmaregaurav/rc/README.md

 - `organize-media`: Organizes images and videos in a folder by their creation date.
 - `pdf2img`: Converts a pdf pages into images.
 - `pdf2img-extract`: Extracts images from PDF file.
+- `pointer-printer`: Prints positions and actions of mouse pointer.
 - `publicip`: Prints the public IP address.
 - `publicip-fast`: Prints the public IP address, a little faster than (`publicip`).
 - `qr-code-gen`: Generates qr codes from text or files.